 Anti-gay activists have argued for years that sexual orientation is a choice and changeable – but only for lesbians and gay men, not heterosexuals.
-They often claim homosexuality is a form of mental illness or an emotional disorder that can be "cured" through psychological or religious intervention.
-Relying heavily on the testimony of so-called "ex-gays," anti-gay activists claim that homosexuality is a curable condition, and therefore lesbians and gay men do not need or deserve equal rights or protection from discrimination.
+They often claim "homosexuality" is not real, but only a form of mental illness or an emotional disorder that can be "cured" through psychological or religious intervention.
+Anti-gay activists claim that being gay is a curable condition, and therefore lesbians, gay men and bisexual people do not need or deserve equal treatment under the law or protection from discrimination.

-The American Psychiatric Association has condemned the "treatment" of homosexuality, saying, "The potential risks of 'reparative therapy' are great, including depression, anxiety and self-destructive behavior, since therapist alignment with societal prejudices against homosexuality may reinforce self-hatred already experienced by the patient."
-In addition, the American Psychological Association, the American Medical Association, the National Mental Health Association and the American Academy of Pediatrics have also spoken out against these attempts to "cure" gays and lesbians.
-And many who have undergone such "treatment" have stepped forward to debunk it and to unmask the political motivations of its proponents.
+The American Psychiatric Association has condemned the "treatment" of "homosexuality," saying, "The potential risks of 'reparative therapy' are great, including depression, anxiety and self-destructive behavior, since therapist alignment with societal prejudices against homosexuality may reinforce self-hatred already experienced by the patient."

 In 2009, a task force of the American Psychological Association drafted a landmark report on Appropriate Therapeutic Responses to Sexual Orientation.
 Following a comprehensive analysis of peer-reviewed research on what the APA labeled "sexual orientation change efforts (SOCE)" the APA "concluded that efforts to change sexual orientation are unlikely to be successful and involve some risk of harm, contrary to the claims of SOCE practitioners and advocates."
 The APA's governing body adopted the report's recommendations by an overwhelming 125-4 vote.

-When reporting on scientific opinions or research on sexual orientation/gender identity issues, please consult with acknowledged, qualified experts in the appropriate scientific discipline(s) to assess the quality of scientific studies and methods before legitimizing them through media reports.
+When reporting on scientific opinions or research on sexual orientation and gender identity issues, please consult with acknowledged, qualified experts in the appropriate scientific discipline(s) to assess the quality of scientific studies and methods before legitimizing them through media reports.
 In addition, be careful not to overstate or misstate the findings or implications of new research.